International-Soil-Radiocarbon-Database/ISRaD/_pages/database.md

 ### In progress datasets:
 * Visit [this google doc](https://docs.google.com/spreadsheets/d/1lezUOJjYnB7KtXGDDFO_PKWLtx_7NZ3WaOubP2zUX-g/edit?usp=sharing) to see the status of different datasets

-## Using ISRaD Data
+## Accessing ISRaD Data
 There are various options to access the ISRaD database:
-*   The ISRaD R package provides the full database, and functions to work with the data
+*   The ISRaD datasets can be easily loaded into R following [this tutorial](/user_manual_Aug15_2019.html)
 *   The full hierarchical database is available in a single compiled .xlsx template
 *   Flattened versions of subsets of the database are available as .csv files

+## Raw versus expanded data
+There are two different file types for accessing the ISRaD dataset: Raw data files (with names begining in "ISRaD_data") contain only data ingested from the original source datasets.
+Expanded or "extra" data files (with names begnining in "ISRaD_extra") include the original raw data as well as includes additional parameters that have either been calculated or imported based on site coordinates, such as geospatially referenced climate information.
+A current list and descritption of the ISRaD_extra variables is available [here](https://raw.githubusercontent.com/International-Soil-Radiocarbon-Database/ISRaD/master/inst/extdata/ISRaD_Extra_Info.xlsx)

 # [Download](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/ISRaD_data_files/database/ISRaD_database_files.zip)